Classical quantum friction at water-carbon interfaces: Supporting Information

 \section{Supporting Information}

 The supporting information provides additional details on the results presented in the main article.
-This includes: the model and simulation details; precise definitions and computational details of the quantities presented in the article; further analysis on the coupling of the liquid and solid charge densities; sensitivity of the results to certain aspects of the simulations and the model and analyses on additional properties of the interface.
+This includes: the model and simulation details; precise definitions and computational details of the quantities presented in the article; further analysis on the coupling of the liquid and solid charge densities; sensitivity of the results to certain aspects of the simulations and the model; detailed comparison to quantum friction theory and analyses on additional properties of the interface.